 The d20 version plays it straighter, with sexual contact considered a normal method of interaction between species in the Coalition's home region of space.
 The human first contact team gets raped to death unintentionally, but second contact goes well, with no sexual interaction.

 The Exotophilia, near-universal biological compatibility, and empathy of asari probably smoothed out first contact with the salarians to no end.
 And the turians, later.
 And the humans.
-And then the krogan.
+And the krogan.
 And then, and then, and then....
 In fact, inter-asari relationships producing children are discouraged and the children of such relationships are given the slur "purebloods."
 "Pureblood" asari have a small chance of turning out to be Ardat-Yakshi.

 It's mentioned in flavor text for Tevura that asari have always been exogamous, traveling far from their origins to find mates in order to prevent inbreeding.
 This makes anti-pureblood sentiment and preference for nonasari look a lot like aversion to incest, and raises the question of whether Ardat-Yakshi parents tend to be related.